McAllen Farmers Market Rules & Guidelines

 Three tier membership:

-- Premium ($30 per month with purchase of 4 months paid in advance). $120 due the first Saturday of the month.
+- Premium ($30 per month with purchase of 4 months paid in advance).
+The total of $120 due the first Saturday of the month.
 Designated assigned booth space is provided with the premium membership.

 - Regular: $40 monthly table fee.
-First come, first serve on non-designated assigned booth availability is provided at the regular membership.
+First come, first serve on non-designated assigned booth.

 NON PROFIT AND COMMUNITY BASED ORGANIZATIONS

-- Based on booth availability and approval from the Executive Committee, non profit and community based organizations who are providing a service during the operating hours of the McAllen Farmer’s Market can set up at no cost.
+- Based on booth availability and approval from the Executive Committee, non profit and community based organizations who are providing a service during the operating hours of the McAllen Farmer’s Market can set up at no cost and are limited to once a month participation.
 Non profit and and community based organizations can not sell any products nor solicit donations at the McAllen Farmer’s Market with the exception of sponsor and partner organizations and the approval of the Executive Committee.

 - Every effort is made to provide an environment where customers and visitors of the McAllen Farmer’s Market feel welcome and comfortable.
 We respect the diverse community we live in and therefore will not allow political or religious organizations to obtain booth space at the McAllen Farmer’s Market.